 ‘It’s a fence, what does it look like?’ said Trent, picking thorns from his sleeve.

-‘I know it’s a fence, but what’s it doing here?’
+‘I know it’s a fence but what’s it doing here?’

 ‘It shouldn’t be according to the A-to-Z,’ said Jindle, retrieving his dog-eared copy.

 ‘Perhaps not in your ancient edition,’ said Farrow.
-‘But the good sergeant here was supposed to bring a proper detailed map.’
+‘But the good sergeant here was supposed to bring a proper detailed up-to-date map.’

 ‘Another thing, why leave the car behind?’ said Farrow.
-‘We could all die of hypothermia out here.’
+‘We could all die of hypothermia stuck out here.’

 ‘Standard procedure,’ said Trent, with a look colder than the night.
 ‘Approach cautiously on foot undetected, or arrive in a nice warm Mondeo and get fucking shot.’